Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇮🇪 Ireland vs 🇪🇸 Spain: crypto licensing compared

-Ireland and Spain take recognisably different routes to crypto authorisation.
+Ireland and Spain are commonly considered side by side for crypto authorisation.
 In Ireland the route is the MiCA CASP authorisation granted by the Central Bank of Ireland; replaces the legacy VASP registration (CJA 2010, AML).
 No simplified VASP->CASP conversion - all applicants face the full process. overseen by Central Bank of Ireland (CBI) - sole competent authority; runs an Innovation Hub.
 Known as a demanding, gatekeeper-style regulator.; in Spain it is the MiCA CASP Authorisation granted by the Comisión Nacional del Mercado de Valores (CNMV); Banco de España separately supervises stablecoin (ART/EMT) issuance under Comisión Nacional del Mercado de Valores (CNMV) - lead CASP authority; Banco de España co-supervises stablecoin issuers.
-The two regimes differ on 7 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 Dimension 🇮🇪 Ireland partly open